 We will promote social contribution initiatives directed toward coexisting within society.

 We established the Suntory Group Supplier Guidelines based on the Basic Policy on the Sustainable Supply Chain in June 2017 to contribute to the realization of a sustainable society while also accelerating sustainable procurement within the Suntory Group.
 These guidelines put in place specific compliance items required in each field from human rights and legal compliance to the environment for suppliers of Suntory in Japan and overseas to confirm the same ethical values are shared between the Suntory Group and its suppliers.
-We share the policy with major suppliers at the annual supplier meeting explanation.
+We share the policy with major suppliers at the annual supplier meeting, and from 2022 we will strengthen supplier management by asking our suppliers to sign the guidelines, shifting from current "sharing" to "confirmation of commitment".
 Suntory Beverage & Food Europe, Suntory Beverage & Food Asia Pacific and other companies share a Code of Conduct with suppliers to sign and agree to.